WILMINGTON, NC (WWAY) — UNCW just received the largest gift in the university’s history, and it came from two former Seahawks.

-The university announced today that they have received a $10 million gift commitment from David Congdon ’78, and his wife, Helen.
+The university announced today it has received a $10 million gift commitment from David Congdon ’78 and his wife Helen.

 David Congdon wanted to give back to the place he used to call home.

 “I’ve always looked up to the school.
 Watched it grow.
 I felt like I wanted to do something.
-I didn’t know what,” said David Congdon.
+I didn’t know what,” Congdon said.

-“Generous and innovative philanthropic leaders like the Congdons help the university address the most pressing needs of the region, building workforce expertise and benefiting local industries,” said Chancellor Jose V. Sartarelli.
+“Generous and innovative philanthropic leaders like the Congdons help the university address the most pressing needs of the region, building workforce expertise and benefiting local industries,” UNCW Chancellor Zito Sartarelli said.
 “We are confident that this commitment will serve as a catalyst to inspire other donors who want to transform the lives of students and help us engage faculty, alumni and the community to expand, explore, and address the issues important to our region.”

 David Congdon graduated from UNCW in 1978 with a bachelor’s degree in business administration and was named the 2008 Cameron School of Business Alumnus of the Year.
 He has spent his entire career, which began when he was a teenager and continued after graduation, with Old Dominion Freight Line Inc. The company was founded in Richmond, Va., in 1934 by his grandparents.
 Its headquarters was relocated to High Point, NC, in the early ‘60s where the Congdon family has resided since.
 David’s experience has included dockworker, truck driver, mechanic, industrial engineer and various executive positions leading up to his promotion to the role of President and Chief Operating officer from 1997-2015.
 He was named CEO in 2008 and currently acts as Executive Chairman of the Board.
 Congdon has been recognized in the Triad and by Fortune magazine for his business and community leadership, and he serves on a number of community and industry boards.